 Laser scanners do not capture transparent objects.
 Alternatively, water and glass will come up perfectly in a holographic tour.
 Shiny objects or metal also often fail to scan correctly with laser scanners, but in a holographic tour metal and shiny objects come up very well.

 A holographic tour does not give you measurement capabilities.
-If you want to measure the real world for surveying purposes, we do not recommend using a typical LiDAR scanner along with our special scanner.
+If you want to measure the real world for surveying purposes, we recommend using a typical LiDAR scanner along with our special scanner.